Doctor of Philosophy (Ph.D.)

 - Passing preliminary examinations in two of the four general areas (American, Comparative, International Relations, and Political Theory).

-- Completing all coursework and passing the preliminary exams (both written and oral) constitute the requirements for formal admission to candidacy for the Ph.D.
+- Completing twelve courses (all except the prospectus course) and passing the preliminary exams (both written and oral) constitute the requirements for formal admission to candidacy for the Ph.D.

 - A written prospectus and a public defense of the proposal for the dissertation.